boorsuvasu/TIcTacToe-Game-Project/README.md

 # TIcTacToe-Game-Project
-Tic Tac Toe Game
 Rules of the Game

-The game is to be played between two people (in this program between HUMAN and COMPUTER).
+The game is to be played between two people

 One of the player chooses ‘O’ and the other ‘X’ to mark their respective cells.